- Home

 9. Volunteer

 Volunteering is one of the best things you can do with your free time.
-It’s not just a wonderful way to help others and give back to the community, but it’s also incredibly rewarding, confidence-boosting, and a great way to meet new people.
+It’s not just a wonderful way to help others and give back to the community, but it’s also incredibly rewarding, confidence-boosting, and great for meeting new people.

 Because volunteering isn’t about money, you can afford to be choosy about what you’d like to do.
 It’s always good to pick something you’re passionate about – whether that’s working with children, protecting animals, or helping the homeless.